Juan Luis Guirado

-Juan Luis Aldeguer Guirado (born August 27, 1979), nicknamed Juani, is a Spanish-born Filipino footballer who plays as either a central defender or a defensive midfielder.
+Juan Luis Aldeguer Guirado (born August 27, 1979), nicknamed Juani, is a footballer who plays as either a central defender or a defensive midfielder.
+Born in Spain, he represented the Philippines internationally.

 Guirado only played in the lower leagues in Spain, amassing Segunda División B totals of 104 matches and one goal during seven seasons.
 His professional career was spent in the Philippines.

 Guirado represented the Philippines at international level, earning 36 caps in four years.

 Club career

 Born in Málaga, Andalusia, Guirado spent most of his senior career in Segunda División B, playing for CD Don Benito, Burgos CF, UE Sant Andreu and UD Marbella.
 In late January 2012, he left Racing Lermeño in Tercera División and moved to the Philippines, signing with Global FC.
 On 6 February he made his official debut for his new team, coming in as a substitute midway through the second half of an eventual 1–0 win against Green Archers United FC.

 On 26 February 2012, Guirado scored his first goal for Global in the United Football League, against Philippine Navy F.C. in a 5–0 victory.
 In late March, he agreed on a return to Lermeño for the following season.

 Guirado signed with fellow league club CD Burgos in July 2013, under the condition he would still be able to play international football.
 He retired from competitive football in 2016 at the age of 36, his last team being Ceres–Negros F.C. in the United Football League.
 His last match was the 16-0 win against Pasargad F.C. on 11 June 2016, where he scored in the 77th minute; he cited family reasons for his decision, which he announced after the game.

 In July 2016, Guirado came out of retirement and signed for Spanish amateurs Real Burgos CF.